 13. Pay and Upload Your Photos

 The last step is to submit payment for your copyright registration application.
 Once you have submitted payment, you can upload a copy of all the photos that you want to copyright as well as an Excel file with the photo titles in a zip file.
-The U.S. Copyright has a template that you can download and use.
+This platform has a template that you can download and use.

 14. Wait For Your Copyright Registration to Be Processed

-The biggest benefit of registering your photos with the U.S. Copyright Office is the fact that it will help you if you decide to take legal action against the person, company or organization that’s using your photos without permission.
-In addition to that:
+– The U.S. Copyright Office will help you if you decide to take legal action against the person, company, or organization that’s using images without your permission.

-- When you register photos with the U.S. Copyright Office, it puts your copyright ownership into public record.
+– When you register your photos, it puts your copyright ownership into public record.
 This automatically makes it impossible for people to claim they didn’t know your photos are copyright protected or that they belong to someone.

-- Another benefit of filing your registration for copyright is that you can recover statutory damages and fees for attorneys that represented you in the lawsuit against the infringing individual.
+– You can recover statutory damages and fees for attorneys that represented you in the lawsuit against the infringing individual.
 You can recover fees as long as you filed your registration within 3 months of publishing work or at any time before someone used your photos.

-As beneficial as it is to register your copyright ownership, it does come with one disadvantage which is cost.
-As mentioned earlier, you can register up to 750 photos for a one-time fee.
-If you’re a professional photographer, this means that you will more than likely need to file several copyright ownership registrations over the course of your professional career.
+– You can register up to 750 photos for a one-time fee.
+If you’re a professional photographer, this means that you will more than likely need to file several copyright owner registrations over the course of your professional career.
 The one-time fee cost can add up pretty quickly.

 Other Ways to Copyright Photos

-- Adding a watermark – adding a watermark can help deter people from using your photos in the first place.
+- Adding a watermark – adding a watermark (with the copyright symbol) can help deter people from using your photos in the first place.
 Modula’s Watermark extension can help you watermark photos on your site.

-- Disabling right-click on your website – likewise, disabling right click and Alt click can help prevent people from downloading and using images posted on your website.
+- Disabling right-click on your website – likewise, disabling right click can help prevent people from downloading and using images posted on your website.
 You can easily enable this with Modula’s Protection extension.